 2. Listen to find the reason behind the words

-I used to get frustrated with people constantly complaining about seemingly unimportant, and often what I considered to be irrelevant things. Â Then one day I realized that I was the one in the wrong by not listening.
+I used to get frustrated with people constantly complaining about seemingly unimportant and often what I considered to be irrelevant things.
+Then one day I realised that I was the one at fault for not listening.

-Like that annoying little voice in the back of your head that simply won’t keep quiet, the more you ignore it, the louder it gets.
-It only keeps quiet when you finally surrender and give it the attention it needs.
+Like that annoying little voice in the back of your head that won’t keep quiet, the more you ignore it, the louder it gets.
+It only keeps silent when you finally surrender and give it the attention it needs.
 Always telling you something really important that could have saved a lot of frustration and effort.

 I came to realize that it is only complaining if you don’t listen to the underlying issue.

-Since I’ve never met anyone who hasn’t told me something relevant and valuable.
-It sometimes means I have to go back and think about it, but never has a repeated message, especially if it comes from different sources, is unimportant. Â Always has it been a valuable puzzle piece that I was looking for.
+Since I’ve never met anyone who hasn’t shared something relevant and valuable with me, it sometimes means I’ve to go back and think about it.
+Still, I’ve never found a repeated message, especially if it comes from different sources, to be unimportant.
+It has always been a valuable puzzle piece that I was looking for.

 Listening to someone makes them feel important, as if what they say matters.
 It means they are contributing to the company and that their contribution is valuable.
 It means that they have a purpose, and everyone needs a purpose.

 Make a point of listening to the people around you and try to find the reason behind their words.
-The more emotion is evoked by the conversation, the more important it is to listen carefully.
+The more emotion is evoked by the conversation, the more critical it is to listen carefully.

 3. Be thoughtfully thankful